-20 The law concerning electoral registration has changed substantially since 1983.
+4.1 The law concerning electoral registration has changed substantially since 1983.
 As policy developed from household registration by annual canvass, through year-round "rolling" registration, to our current system of individual electoral registration, the electoral registration section of the 1983 Act has grown extremely complex.
 Our primary reform aim is to re-state the current law so that it is simpler to understand and to apply.
 This starts with a statement of the franchise.

-Recommendation 4-1: The franchises for all elections in the UK should be set out in primary legislation.

-21 Next is the legal concept of residence, which connects a person who has the franchise to a geographical area in which he or she may exercise it.
+- 4.2 The franchises for all elections should be set out in primary legislation. - 4.3 Next is the legal concept of residence, which connects a person who has the franchise to a geographical area in which he or she may exercise it.
 Defining residence in legislation is difficult.
 In our view the law should continue to set out the factors that registration officers must consider to establish residence.
-Meanwhile, there is scope for considerable simplification of the law on "notional" residence, tying so-called "special category" electors such as merchant seamen or service voters to a place, even though they do not actually reside there.
-We consider that a single legal notion of declaration of local connection should govern these.
+Meanwhile, there is scope for considerable simplification of the law on "notional" residence, tying so-called "special category" electors such as merchant seamen or members of the armed forces to a place, even though they do not actually reside there.
+We consider that the same requirement of a declaration of local connection should apply to these.

-Recommendation 4-2: The law on electoral residence, including factors to be considered by electoral registration officers, and on special category electors, should be restated clearly and simply in primary legislation.
+4.4 The law on electoral residence, including factors to be considered by electoral registration officers, and on special category electors, should be restated clearly and simply in primary legislation.

-Recommendation 4-7: Primary legislation should deal with "special category" electors through a single regime providing for a declaration of local connection establishing a notional place of residence; other administrative requirements should be in secondary legislation.

-- 22 The law governing the registration process is a complex mixture of primary and secondary legislation.
+- 4.5 Primary legislation should deal with "special category" electors through a single regime providing for a declaration of local connection establishing a notional place of residence; other administrative requirements should be in secondary legislation. - 4.6 The law governing the registration process is a complex mixture of primary and secondary legislation.
 It is rooted in an outdated concept of a physical electoral register, compiled once a year, with monthly alterations by a paper process.
 The complexities of the current arrangements have resulted in the deadline for "late" registration in Great Britain being wrongly thought to be 11 days before the election, instead of 12.
 Moreover, there are in law five distinct electoral registers.
-In practice the five registers are combined onto one dataset contained in an "electoral management system", a piece of software operated by the registration officer. - 23 The point of registration can be simply stated: it definitively establishes the right to vote, and the elections at which the elector may vote.
+In practice the

+- five registers are combined onto one dataset contained in an "electoral management system", a piece of software operated by the registration officer. - 4.7 The point of registration can be simply stated: it definitively establishes the right to vote, and the elections at which the elector may vote.
 We consider that the legal treatment of the electoral register is ripe for simplification.
 There should be a single register in law, capable of reflecting which franchise the elector enjoys.
 Subject to this, the current law should be restated more simply.
-Primary legislation should contain core principles, the powers and duties of registration officers, and transparency requirements.
+Primary legislation should contain core principles, the powers and duties of registration officers, and transparency requirements (including access to the register).
 Secondary legislation can supply the detail, as required.
 A number of our recommendations pertain to our aim of simplifying the law on electoral registration.

-Recommendation 4-8: The 1983 Act's provisions on maintaining and accessing the register of electors should be simplified and restated for Great Britain and Northern Ireland respectively.
+4.8 The 1983 Act's provisions on maintaining and accessing the register of electors should be simplified and restated.

-Recommendation 4-9: Primary legislation should contain core registration principles including the objective of a comprehensive and accurate register and the attendant duties and powers of registration officers; the principle that the register determines entitlement to vote; requirements of transparency, local scrutiny and appeals; and the deadline for applying for registration.
+4.9 Primary legislation should contain core registration principles including the objective of a comprehensive and accurate register and the attendant duties and powers of registration officers; the principle that the register determines entitlement to vote; requirements of transparency, local scrutiny and appeals; and the deadline for applying for registration.

-Recommendation 4-10: The deadline for applying for registration should be expressed as a number of days in advance of a poll.
-It may be varied by the Secretary of State provided it falls between days 12 and 5 before the poll.
+4.10 The deadline for applying for registration should be expressed as a number of days in advance of a poll.
+It may be varied by the Secretary of State provided it falls between days 12 and five before the poll.